The Commonplace

 0.06

 The empirical analysis uses annual, national-level aggregate Chinese series for 2016–2023 as proxies for AI capital, physical capital stock, and labor compensation (wage bill).
-Other null_result high AI capital proxy; physical capital stock; labor compensation (wage bill)
+Other null_result AI capital proxy; physical capital stock; labor compensation (wage bill)

 n=8